-Families from around the world flock to Prince Edward Island (PEI) in the summer months to lounge on the soft sand, eat fresh seafood and indulge in a relaxing vacation.
+Families from around the world flock to the outdoor-focused activities in Prince Edward Island (PEI) in the summer months.
+It is a great place to lounge on the soft sand, eat fresh seafood and indulge in a relaxing vacation.
 During our visit, we definitely were not strangers to the beach.
 But the most memorable moments of our trip were the awesome outdoor adventures in PEI – from cycling and kayaking along the coast to getting a bird’s eye view of the island via parasailing.

 Looking at the cycling map of PEI can be overwhelming.
 There are so many options, you could spend weeks exploring PEI by cycling.
 And the Confederation Trail (Prince Edward Island’s 435-km leg of the Trans Canada Trail) even goes all the way across the island.